 Services that are covered for you What you must pay when you get these services Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
 Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
-Medical nutrition therapy There is no coinsurance, This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor. copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
-If your condition, treatment, or diagnosis Prior authorization may be required.
+Home-delivered meals \$0 copay Meals delivered to your home after discharge from an inpatient hospital stay.
+You are eligible to receive up to 56 meals per discharge, as authorized by the plan.
+Medical nutrition therapy There is no coinsurance, This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor. copayment, or deductible for members eligible for Medicare-

-changes, you may be able to receive more hours of treatment with a physician's order.
+What you must pay when you get Services that are covered for you these services covered medical nutrition therapy We cover 3 hours of one-on-one counseling services services. during your first year that you receive medical nutrition therapy services under Medicare (this Prior authorization may be includes our plan, any other Medicare Advantage required. plan, or Original Medicare), and 2 hours each year after that.
+If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.